Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 - `books`: Table containing books
 - `books_authors`: Table associating books with respective authors

-Execute the script in the PostgreSQL Server or Azure Database for PostgreSQL you decided to use, so that the tables with sample data are created and populated.
+Execute the script in the PostgreSQL Server or Azure Database for PostgreSQL as needed, so that the tables with sample data are created and populated.

 ## Creating a configuration file for DAB